 What are Standardized Land Use Codes and how does Regrid generate them?

-‘Dimensions’ - We have five Standardized Land Use Code attributes, which are also called ‘dimensions’, Function, Activity, Ownership, Structures, and Site.
+We have five Standardized Land Use Code attributes, which are also called ‘dimensions’: Function, Activity, Ownership, Structures, and Site.

-The Function and Activity dimensions provide typical ‘use’ type classifications, residential, commercial, industrial, ag, etc, are based on the county provided usecode and zoning codes, and have the best coverage nationwide.
-Please note, Standardized Land Use Code classifications are often more general than zoning or use codes.
+The Function and Activity dimensions provide typical ‘use’ type classifications, like residential, commercial, industrial, and agricultural.
+These are classified based on the county-provided usecode and zoning codes, and have the best coverage nationwide.
+Please note: Standardized Land Use Code classifications are often more general than zoning or use codes.
 For example, Ag 1, Ag 2 zoning will both be grouped into the Standardized Land Use Code for “Farming Related Activities”

 Ownership dimension classifications are derived from the ‘owner name’ county attribute and currently identify government owned parcels at the city, township, county, state, federal and tribal levels.

-Structure dimension - This is derived from the zoning or use codes that specify a type of structure, mobile homes or condominiums for example.
+The Structure dimension is derived from the zoning or use codes that specify a type of structure, mobile homes or condominiums for example.

-Site dimension - This is derived from the zoning or use codes that specify vacant land or land designated for structures.
+The Site dimension is derived from the zoning or use codes that specify vacant land or land designated for structures.

 The full list of Standardized Land Use Code Dimensions and classification codes we used are available below.